Awards and Medals

 Hunter Doig Medal

 The Hunter Doig Medal aims to celebrate the contribution and excellence of women in surgery.
-As such, applications are invited from female Members or Fellows of the who, in the opinion of Council, demonstrate career potential and ambition, as well as:
+As such, this silver medal is awarded every year to a female Fellow or Member of the Royal College of Surgeons of Edinburgh who, in the opinion of Council, demonstrates career potential and ambition, as well as:

 • High standards of practice in terms of “good surgical practice”